 Useful life refers to the estimated length of time organizations can profitably use an asset before replacement.
-Notably, the term does not refer to the entire expected life span of an asset; most machines can and do last beyond their useful life.
+Notably, the term does not refer to an asset’s entire expected life span.
+Most machines can and do last beyond their useful life.
 However, even when functional, old assets often cost more in maintenance expenses than new equipment costs due to increasingly frequent repairs.

-It’s a known fact that fixed assets—pieces of equipment, machinery, and building components—depreciate over time.
+Fixed assets—pieces of equipment, machinery, and building components—depreciate over time.
 Useful life is a critical component of effectively managing assets to obtain their maximum value.
-Essentially, companies rely on the Useful life metric to determine the tipping point at which investments become more expensive to maintain than to buy new.
+Companies rely on the length-of-time metric to determine the tipping point at which investment in repairing the equipment becomes more expensive than replacing it.

-It’s key to maintenance planning as it informs decisions on whether to conduct repairs on aging investments or run them to failure.
+The question for management and maintenance teams comes down to deciding to conduct repairs on aging assets or run them to failure.
 It’s often more cost-effective to replace an asset that’s nearing the end of its life rather than to repair it.
-This calculation is critical, considering aging equipment causes 40 percent of unplanned downtime.

 But maintenance professionals aren’t the only ones concerned with the metric.
 Organizations also use the metric to calculate depreciation for tax and financial planning according to the Internal Revenue Service’s Topic No. 704.

 How to Determine the Useful Life of an Asset

 Even for the same type of asset, cost-effective holding may vary from one organization to the next.
 Many factors—equipment age, working environment, maintenance policies, asset usage, etc.—impact whether an organization should allow an asset should be replaced or not.

 This makes it difficult to calculate the absolute value of an asset’s useful life.
 However, companies can use several methods to estimate the time frame.